STAND. COM. REP. NO. 2442

 State of Hawaii

-Your Committee on Human Services, to which was referred S.B.
-No. 2283 entitled:
+Your Committee on Transportation and Energy, to which was referred S.B.
+No. 80, S.D.
+1, entitled:

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Early Childhood Action Strategy and one individual.
-Your Committee received comments on this measure from the Department of Taxation, Office of the Auditor, Hawaii Children's Action Network, and Tax Foundation of Hawaii.
+Your Committee received testimony in support of this measure from the Department of Transportation and Airlines Committee of Hawaii.

-As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2283 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Transportation and Energy that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 80, S.D.
+1, and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.